FintechStu23/MortLoanAppBot/README.md

 # MLAB (Mortgage Loan Approval ChatBot)

-## The goal is to build a chatbot using AWS Amazon Lex to review all the loan applications and approve loans application based on the information a user inputs in the chat user interface.
-Loan-based businesses can benefit by using this bot because it automates the loan review process and approves applications based on a set guideline per business risk aversion scale.
+## The goal is to build a chatbot using Streamlit to review all the loan applications and approve loans application based on the information a user inputs in the chat user interface.
+### Loan-based businesses can benefit by using this bot because it automates the loan review process and approves applications based on a set guideline per business risk aversion scale.
 Individuals can also benefit from using the chatbot as a planning tool.
 The chatbot can help loan applicants know what credit score they should aim for, how much down payment, and project future payments.

 * Process
   * The mortgage loan approval bot utilizes machine learning techniques to automate the loan approval process, which is a crucial aspect of fintech.
 By leveraging machine learning models, the chatbot can analyze various factors and make predictions on loan approvals, streamlining the lending process and improving efficiency.